Visual Arts

 It will take a total of 1 year

-Generate and present bodies of work to a professional industry standard, evidencing a contextually informed sustained inquiry.
+Graduates generate, document, and present work at a professional level, evidencing contextually informed and sustained inquiry.

 Statement of Research Intent